-In this study, we used all available chromosome data for insects to test whether holocentric chromosomes have a higher rate of fusions and fissions.
+In this study, chromosome number and centromere type data for insects to test whether holocentric chromosomes have a higher rate of fusions and fissions.
+Using chromosome data, centromere data and trees from previous studies, we fit model of chromosome number evolution to our trait data using chromePLUS.
+This model of chromosome number evolution allows us to test the rate of chromosome number evolution in clades with holocentric and monocentric chromsomes to determine if there are significant differences.
 Our hypothesis is that clades with holocentric chromosomes will tolerate fusions because the centromere is diffuse across the entire length of the chromosome, therefore each chromosome fragment will be more likely to properly segregate during meiosis.
 We found that XXX.

 Methods